 Heck, you could even start a financial blog yourself and make a better living than working for a full-time employer.

 Skills Learned Translate to Other Jobs

 As a blogger, it’s important to understand that even if things don’t go as well as you had hoped, you’ll still learn a lot and develop many new skills that will translate to other jobs.

 You’ll also learn SEO, or search engine optimization.
 This basically means making your website friendly enough for search engines to see it and send you traffic.

 Like I mentioned earlier, the reality is that a blog is not just a blog—it is a business and should be treated as such.
-If you treat it that way, it can grow really well, and hopefully you’ll never have to work for anybody again.
+Any business needs a good CEO and the best way to do that is to become a well-rounded individual.

 Do I think that you should get started in a career as a blogger?

 The truth is, you can still work while you are blogging.